meshcloud/tap-concourse/README.md

 # tap-concourse

-`tap-concourse` is a Singer tap for Concourse CI
+`tap-concourse` is a Singer tap for Concourse CI.

+Warning: this tap uses the private Concourse ATC API like the `fly` cli tool.
+This is not an official integration.

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.